-- Configure Settings CH Setup, DHW Setup and WiFi Connectivity are managed by the Cascade Manager and need to be set from the Manager boiler's touchscreen display via the typical menus; see sections 16.0 DISPLAY MENU GUIDE and 17.0 WIFI CONNECTION.
-Use the Setup Wizard to have the display walk you through the setup procedure. - NOTE: If the cascade system is heating a Downstream IWH, it is necessary to set Cascade Setup option DHW Mode (Cascade) = Downstream IWH (Tank Sensor or Aquastat) on the Manager boiler. - NOTE: If connecting an Upstream IWH to an individual boiler configure the DHW Mode accordingly from the display of the respective boiler.
-An Upstream IWH cannot be connected to the Manager boiler if the system includes a Downstream IWH.
-FUTURE - NOTE: DHW settings Tank Setpoint (Comfort), Tank Setpoint (Reduced) and Scheduling are shared for Upstream and Downstream IWHs and are adjusted from the display of the Manager boiler. - NOTE: If using an external signal (0-10V) for modulation control of the Cascade power or setpoint temperature, set Control Mode from the BMS Control menu of the Manager boiler accordingly.
+- CH Setup and WiFi Connectivity are managed by the Cascade Manager and need to be set from the display of the Manager boiler via the typical menus; see sections 16.0 DISPLAY MENU GUIDE and 17.0 WIFI CONNECTION.
+Use the Setup Wizard to have the display walk you through the setup procedure. - NOTE: DHW settings Tank Setpoint (Comfort), Tank Setpoint (Reduced) and Scheduling are shared for Upstream and Downstream IWHs and are adjusted from the Manager boiler via the Setup Wizard or the DHW Setup menu. - Downstream IWH if the cascade system is heating a Downstream IWH, it is necessary to set the Manager boiler's Cascade Setup option DHW Mode (Cascade) = Downstream IWH (Tank Sensor or Aquastat). - Upstream IWH if connecting an Upstream IWH to an individual boiler configure the respective boiler's DHW Mode accordingly.
+To access a Follower boiler's DHW Mode setting it will be necessary to access parameter x.5.3 from the Complete Menu (x = 26 for Follower 1; 27 for Follower 2; etc.) - NOTE: For boilers connected to an Upstream IWH, connect the "boiler pump" at AUX1 PUMP or AUX2 PUMP and set Pump 1 Selection (x.7.0) or Auxiliary Pump 1 Selection (x.7.0) or Auxiliary Pump 2 Selection (x.7.1) = Cascade Pump.
+It will be necessary to configure x.7.0 / x.7.1 from the Complete Menu (x = 24 for Manager; 26 for Follower 1; 27 for Follower 2; etc.) - NOTE: An Upstream IWH cannot be connected to the Manager boiler if the system includes a Downstream IWH. - BMS Control if using an external signal (0-10V) for modulation control of the Cascade power or setpoint temperature, set Control Mode from the BMS Control menu of the Manager boiler accordingly.